-REQ-FUN-NBI-1: ECSP management system shall have a capability to deploy the EAS on the edge network owned by other ECSP.
+REQ-FUN-EWBI-EAS-1: ECSP management system shall have a capability to deploy the EAS on the edge network owned by other ECSP.

+REQ-FUN-EWBI-EAS-2: ECSP management system shall have a capability to terminate the EAS on the edge network owned by other ECSP.